Updated December 2023

 CSWs intervene where help is needed most.
 They guide individuals toward better life decisions, promote inclusion within our communities, and in some cases, provide emergency support to people in life-threatening situations.
 Fundamentally, CSWs help reshape and save lives.

-Read on to learn more about what community support workers do, the job outlook for CSWs in Winnipeg, and how training works.
+Read on to learn more about what community support workers do, the job outlook for CSWs, and how training works.

 What Exactly does a Community Support Worker Do?